rosbit/luago/README.md

-# go-lua, makes lua be embedded easily
+# luago, makes lua be embedded easily

 [Lua](http://www.lua.org/) is a powerful, efficient, lightweight, embeddable scripting language.
 For most of developers who are not familiar with C language, it is very tedious to call lua\_pushxxx() and